This Child's Journey's

 The website was shut down at the end of July 2004.
 It came back online again on September 3, 2004.
 The time in between was a hiatus of sorts, to think and decide.

-This is still a personal homepage, just one woman's desire to share (a married, Catholic woman who is now fifty years old - insert a wide-eyed face here - and who still
+This is still a personal homepage, just one woman's desire to share (a married, Catholic woman who is now in her mid fifties - insert a wide-eyed face here - and who still

 wonders what the years ahead hold for her), who enjoys writing her pages, who believes in the power of the written word (even if she's just writing it for herself).
 It is odd how sometimes one has a few pages in mind but all the words won't come just yet; the words just refuse to get together, imagine that.
 Then, one day, out of the blue, something else hits you for an entirely different page and the fingers attack the keyboard, and the mind isn't allowed to rest, for the words come so easily.
 I like those days.